SimeonEhrig/IntegrationTests.jl/docs/src/pipeline_tutorials.md

     `matrix: ${{ steps.set-matrix.outputs.matrix }}` expects a `JSON` array.
 Fortunately, when we print a Julia vector, the output is in the form of a `JSON` array.
 Therefore, you can simply use `print(depending_projects())` to generate the output of `generateIntegrationTests.jl`.
 But be careful not to print any other output, for example, the activation message of `Pkg.activate`.
 This output can be redirected to `2> /dev/null` for example.

 Source: https://tomasvotruba.com/blog/2020/11/16/how-to-make-dynamic-matrix-in-github-actions/

+# Real World Example

+The `IntegrationTest.jl` package uses the GitLab CI `parent-child-pipeline` and the GitHub Action `matrix` function for its own CI tests to check the functionality.
+The generator scripts can be found in the `.ci` folder.
+The GitLab CI Job yaml code is written in the `.gitlab-ci.yml` and the GitHub Action Code is written in the `.github/workflows/integrationTests.yml`.